Incompatible changes in ArangoDB 3.12

 can now be configured with the --transaction.streaming-max-transaction-size

 startup option.
-The default value remains 128 MiB but configuring a lower limit
+The default value remains 128 MiB (up to v3.12.3) but configuring

 Exit code adjustments